rocky-linux/documentation/createnew.md

 ### From the Git Command-Line

 If you prefer to run Git locally on your machine, you can clone the [Rocky Linux Documentation](https://github.com/rocky-linux/documentation) repository, make changes, and then commit changes afterward.
-To make things simple, execute steps 1-3 on from With the GitHub GUI above, then:
+To make things simple, execute steps 1-3 using the **With the GitHub GUI** approach above, then: